Excerpt from A Totally Normal Family

 “And how about you?
 You’re retired, right?”
 Lisa asked.

-June had no idea how Lisa would know that she’d taken early retirement four years ago, skipping — no running — away from her teaching job.
-She loved children, but 29 years of herding 30 eight-year-olds had eroded her patience.
+June had no idea how Lisa would know that she’d taken early retirement four years ago, skipping—no, running away from her teaching job.
+She loved children but twenty-nine years of herding thirty eight-year-olds had eroded her patience.

 “And what about that good-looking husband of yours?”
 Lisa asked.

 June shook her head.
-Besides her friend Sheila, it felt like all her friends and former co-workers had retired, slathering Facebook with photos of children and grandchildren in exotic locales — “Here we are in an Eco-Lodge in Zambezi!”
+Besides her friend Sheila, it felt like all her friends had retired, slathering Facebook with photos of children and grandchildren in exotic locales—“Here we are in an Eco-Lodge in Zambezi!”
 June remembered now that Lisa had posted a photo of her family on a boat in the middle of Lake Tahoe.
 She had amazing recall when it came to comparing herself to others.

 June wanted to go boating and eco-touring.
-She and Miles weren’t poor, but they weren’t rich.
-She didn’t need to live like her son or collect designer bags like her daughter but still.
 It helped that Miles had been given an advance to write a textbook about his techniques in sexual partner therapy.
 An advance!
-Like he was J.K Rowling.
+Like he was J.K.
+Rowling.
 June didn’t think there were that many therapists who specialized in sexual dysfunction who would read it, but she gladly spent the money and took the family to Hawaii for a week last year, which wasn’t as much fun as she’d hoped, but it did make for good social media posts.

 June lied and said she did.